MicrosoftDocs/windows-dev-docs/hub/apps/get-started/index.md

 ## Create a WinUI 3 app

-The Windows UI Library (WinUI) 3 is the premiere and recommended user interface (UI) framework for Windows desktop apps, including managed apps that use C# and .NET and native apps that use C++ with the Win32 API.
+The Windows UI Library (WinUI) 3 is the latest and recommended user interface (UI) framework for Windows desktop apps, including managed apps that use C# and .NET and native apps that use C++ with the Win32 API.
 By incorporating the [Fluent Design System](https://www.microsoft.com/design/fluent/#/) into all experiences, controls, and styles, WinUI provides consistent, intuitive, and accessible experiences using the latest UI patterns.

 WinUI 3 is available as part of the **[Windows App SDK](../windows-app-sdk/index.md)**.
 The Windows App SDK provides a unified set of APIs and tools that can be used in a consistent way by any C++ Win32 or C# .NET app on a broad set of target Windows OS versions.